How was FairCoin started?

 To be honest: We are not a fan of fees, we would rather see zero fees.
 But we have to avoid a tragedy of the commons.
 We are working on a micro-transaction framework in the FairChain project that could potentially be integrated into FairCoins.
 This will take some time to implement and test.
 We already have some cases for zero fees: wallet to wallet transactions in chipchap and fairpay payments with card.

 Do I have to pay taxes with FairCoin?

-According to a decision of the European Court in Luxembourg, exchanging fiat money to cryptocurrencies or vice versa is not subject for value added taxes.
-However, if you do business with FairCoins, you should treat them like a foreign currency in your books and add the trade value of 1:20 to your accounts or profit and loss statements, from which you calculate all taxes.
-It is your own risk, if you do tax disobedience with cryptocurrencies.
+According to a decision of the European Court in Luxembourg, exchanging fiat money to cryptocurrencies or vice versa is not subject to value added taxes.
+However, if you do business with FairCoins, you should treat them like a foreign currency in your books and add the trade value to your accounts or profit and loss statements, from which you calculate all taxes.
+It is your own risk if you do tax disobedience with cryptocurrencies.

 Are FairCoin payments anonymous?